 was born and educated in the Italian part of Switzerland.
 After graduating from SUPSI in 1998, she joined an international risk consulting firm.
 Loredana moved to the UK in 2004 in order to found the UK branch of the American Risk Consulting company Protiviti.
 At Protiviti Loredana was the UK solution lead for the internal audit and financial assurance team specialising in consulting to multinational companies.
 After spending ten years with Protiviti, Loredana has now founded her own company and works as a freelancer specialising in supporting global companies complying with local and international legislations.
-Loredana is a Trustee and Honorary Treasurer of the charity STEPS Worldwide and is a member of the finance committee of the Jubilee Gardens Trust.
-Loredana, along with famous comedian Sue Perkins, is also a member of the advisory Board to the Orion Orchestra.
-Her hobbies include hiking, horse-riding, skiing and of course going to concerts and theatres.
+Loredana is Board member of the Jubilee Gardens Trust and InControl Charity.
+Since 2017 she represents the Swiss in the United Kingdom at the Congress of the Swiss Abroad and is a committee member of FOSSUK (Federation of the Swiss Societies in the UK).
+Loredana's hobbies include hiking, horse-riding, skiing and of course going to concerts and theatres.
 Loredana is married to Jonathan and has a son, Lawrence, who keeps her very busy!

 Born and raised in Geneva, Leonore – also known as Leo – moved to the UK in September 2018 to study for a bachelor's degree in politics and philosophy at the London School of Economics (LSE).

 Leo joined our committee because she is passionate about Swiss culture, heritage, and community.
 During her time at university, she served as president of the LSESU Swiss Society for two years.
 Leo actively promoted Switzerland on campus and cultivated a sense of community among Swiss students in London.
 One of her main goals as vice-president is to help expand the club's youth membership, and to foster a community of young Swiss adults in and beyond London.